Also See The Message of the Bible and The Warning of The Bible

 The catalogue of man's greed, ruthlessness, and inhumanity to his fellow man is one that has no end.
 Increasingly, modern society, flaunts its sins like Sodom once did, without the slightest effort to conceal them.
 But, as the prophet Isaiah said, "Woe to them!
 For they have brought evil on themselves" (3:9).
 There is a day looming on the horizon when mankind's iniquity exhaust the patience of God Himself, at which point in time He will pour out His wrath, or retributive justice, on the earth, punishing transgressors, and ending all the injustice and suffering in this world.
 God's kingdom will be preceded by a devastating period of time such as man has never before seen.
 This will be the darkest time in human history, when even the heavens and earth will tremble at His power and fury, the moon will turn to blood, and the sun will no longer gives out its light.

-In order to understand exactly what is in store for this planet and its inhabitants, we need to turn to Revelation, the last book of the Bible, in which, the horrendous conditions in the last days are described by the metaphorical images of Seals, Trumpets and Bowls, which some say run concurrently, while others are of the opinion that they are different and succeeding series of judgments.
+In order to understand exactly what is in store for this planet and its inhabitants, we need to turn to Revelation the last book of the Bible, in which the horrendous conditions in the last days are described by the metaphorical images of Seals, Trumpets and Bowls.
+Some say these run concurrently, while others are of the opinion that they are different and succeeding series of judgments.
 While neither point of view is correct, there is little doubt that conditions get progressively worse, and more devastating, as the end times progress.

 Not only does the imagery and symbolism of Revelation describe the horrendous conditions of the last days, but tells us in what order they will occur.
 In summary, the first Six Seals unfold one after the other.
 The 'Four Horsemen of The Apocalypse" (The first four seals) symbolize the persecution of the church with much blood being shed, which will, in a sense, be the last straw and bring an end to God's patience.
 The opening of the Seventh Seal will introduce the series of Seven Trumpets.
 The first six are the 'Great Tribulation', which Jesus said would be unparalleled in the history of our planet.
 The blowing of the Seventh Trumpet will herald Jesus appearing before the Face of God for us, and what we call the "rapture".
 This will be closely followed by the Seven Bowls when He will, as the prophet Zephaniah said, cut man off from the face of the earth (Zephaniah 1:2-3)